m4milaad/schedule-savvy-schedules/README.md

 6. **Access the application**
    - Open your browser and navigate to `http://localhost:8080`
    - The application will be running with hot-reload enabled
+   - You can also use it over vercel deployment `https://ds-cuk.vercel.app/`

 ## 📋 Usage Guide